Who was Jesus (PBUH)?

-The topic of Jesus (PBUH) is always a sensitive one for many Christians because Christians love Jesus (PBUH) so much.
-We Musli8 Muslims love Jesus pbuhms also love Jesus (PBUH) too.
+The topic of Jesus (PBUH) is a sensitive one for some Christians because Christians love Jesus (PBUH) so much.
+We Muslims also love Jesus (PBUH) too.

-The Islamic view of Jesus lies between two extremes: the Jews, who rejected Jesus as a prophet and called him an imposter; whilst the Christians on the other hand, who considered him to be the son of God and worshipped him as such.
+The Islamic view of Jesus lies in-between the two extremes: the Jews, who rejected Jesus as a prophet and called him an imposter and the Christians who considered him to be the son of God and worshipped him as such.

 Islam considers Jesus to be the Messiah, and one of the greatest and most noble prophets, in addition to Noah, Abraham, Moses and Muhammad (PBUT).